-- Is it wise to count on MedicAID's unknown funding in a program, which does not have a guarantee it will be available to pay?
+- Is it wise to count on MedicAID's unknown funding in a program, which does not have a guarantee it will be available to pay like it does today?

-- Is this what I want for myself?
+- Is this the lifestyle I want for myself?

 Because of all this the most effective thing to do is to invest in a Long Term Care insurance plan.
-This means you can be in control, can pay for quality help, and protect your savings nest egg.
-Because it is insurance the special kind of financial protection does provide a contractual agreement to pay the policy benefits you select.
+This means you can be in control, can pay for quality help, and have insured your savings nest egg.
+Because it is insurance this special kind of financial protection does provide a contractual agreement to pay the policy benefits you select.

 John C Parker, has achieved professional designations as a Long Term Care Insurance professional and a Registered Health Underwriter.
 John is licensed to conduct business in CT (644135) and RI (1058420) and does not solicit or sell in other states.

 This site shares insights from extensive involvement in professional associations, industry conferences, working with leading Long Term Care Insurance organizations, and individual research.
 These pages do not advocate a specific company or plan.